HKUDS/SepLLM/README.md

     --split test\
     --output_dir ./outputs/xxx   2>&1 | tee ./logs/demo/xxx.log
 ```
-You can see other examples under ./Streaming-SepLLM/example_scripts/
+You can see many other examples under `./SepLLM/Streaming-SepLLM/example_scripts/`, including `SepLLM`, `StreamingLLM`, and `Full-Attention` on different backbone models of various sizes for generation tests of different lengths.

 # TrainingFree